rtCamp/Frappe-Manager/docs/commands/ssl.md

 * `--cert`: Certificate file (PEM). --custom only.
 * `--key`: Private key file (PEM), unencrypted. --custom only.
 * `--ca`: CA bundle file (PEM).
 Optional; when given, bench containers trust it for outbound self-calls once you run 'fm start BENCH' to apply the updated compose. --custom only.
+* `--edge-tls, --behind-proxy`: For an origin behind an external TLS terminator (e.g. Cloudflare Flexible: browser to edge over HTTPS, edge to origin over plain HTTP).
+Keys the origin's HTTP->HTTPS redirect off the forwarded proto instead of its own always-http connection, so it stops looping.
+Also makes the bench's gunicorn trust that header for inbound requests -- bench-wide, for every domain the bench serves, not just this one, so every certificate on a bench must agree on this flag.
+Still issues a certificate: needs an explicit method (--dev, --custom, or --challenge), since the mode's own point is a locally trusted certificate for the origin's own :443.
+Bench mode only.

 ## Examples